 Asphalt Shingle Weight and Tonnage Planning

-When you mix shingle debris with framing or sheathing offcuts, we route that container to our general c&d debris service instead.
-Pure asphalt tear-offs run on a separate stream—this ensures we keep your site waste compliant and efficiently managed.
+When you mix shingle debris with framing or sheathing offcuts, we route that container to a general c&d debris service—instead of our standard roofing line.
+Keeping these materials sorted ensures we process your waste at the correct facility.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition